-Did you know that VisAbility places people with vision and other sensory impairments into a range of jobs in Perth?
+Did you know that VisAbility places people with low vision and other sensory impairments into a range of jobs in Perth?
 Known as CoAct VisAbility – Disability Employment Services, they have found jobs across a range of industries including hospitality at Perth’s famous horse-racing track at Ascot.

 At the height of the summer season Ascot Racecourse can get extremely busy especially on the Members Floor, which is a hospitality area that can accommodate as many as 1,250 people.

 Two clients who have been placed successfully at Ascot Races (link opens in new window) include Bridie, who works as a function attendant, and Danyel, a bar stockist.